 Many people worry that trauma therapy must involve remembering the horror of the traumatic incident, going on a “fact finding” mission, confronting perpetrators, and succumbing to the directives of the therapist.
 I disagree.
 Some people feel that remembering, when they are ready to work through such memories, is critical to their healing, while others feel it is damaging.
 This choice, as well as other aspects of your trauma healing, is personal.
 There is no “one size fits all” approach here.
 Another common worry is that one has to become “unraveled” in order to heal.
 I also disagree and strongly recommend that trauma therapy should first work towards ensuring that you are currently safe and are coping well in your day to day life.

 Psychiatrist Judith Herman, in addressing survivors of childhood abuse writes, “It is bad enough that you were robbed of your childhood–it is unacceptable to also lose your opportunity to live in the present.”

 While individuals are unique in the ways that trauma has left its mark and in the path of healing that works for each person, at my downtown Vancouver office you can expect:

 If you are looking for a trauma therapist, I welcome your call or email message and am pleased to set up a 15-minute phone or in-person consultation to help you make this decision for yourself.
 In fact, I encourage a preliminary conversation first, as therapeutic fit is key; I am not, and could not possibly be the right fit for every client.

 Whatever your route to healing, it is important to not lose hope.
 People can and do overcome trauma.
-Recovery is expected!